druths/comp598-2021/hw1/README.md

 ## Submitting the assignment

-Once you are happy with your results, **submit the file through MyCourses**.
+Once you are happy with your results, **submit the `submission_template` folder through MyCourses**.

+Make sure you submit the entire folder.
+Just select the `submission_template` once you complete the exercises.

+Alternatively, you can send out a `submission_template.zip`.

+Please do not submit any other file formats or folder structures.

 **Note** This is VERY important.
 Please make sure you follow these steps accordingly, otherwise we won't be able to grade your assignment!